c-vergelinfante/RedBrain/README.md

 # Redbrain

 Project designed by Andrea Cristini, Emilie Sauvage, Tiziano Suran, and Carlos Vergel Infante for RedBrain Ltd. as part of the S2DS 2019 program.

-### For more detailed information, please see: `TechnicalReport_RedBrain_Sept2019.docx`.
+The datasets and report documents are not included in this open repository.

 Two main processes are performed in this repository: